Is it possible to get sun-kissed this summer and still skip the skin damage?

 The active ingredients in broad-spectrum sunscreen often include one of about a dozen chemical UV filters.

-These filters work by blocking harmful UVA and UVB rays that can cause skin damage and skin cancer.
+These filters work by blocking harmful UVA and UVB rays that can cause skin damage.

 If you are concerned about the potential risks of chemical UV filters in sunscreen, look for sunscreens that contain zinc oxide or titanium dioxide.